Experience-Monks/tech-we-want-to-use/readme.md

 This module would be a function which would accept two strings.
 One string being the string that should be sanitized and the other being string to be removed.
 ```
+Furthermore the module/tool label maybe added to the issue.
+To allow for quick referencing and categorization.

 ### Discussing and Nominating issues